Hylands House: Past owners of Hylands House

 Sir John Comyns died in 1740, without surviving children, and left the estate to his nephew, John Comyns of Romford.
-In 1759, John Comyns commissioned a monument to the life of his beloved uncle, which can be seen at the family vault in Writtle Church.
-John in turn left Hylands to his son, John Richard Comyns in 1760.

-Cornelius Kortright 1797–1814

-In 1797 Cornelius Kortright purchased Hylands House and employed the well-known landscape architect Humphry Repton, who advised the addition of east and west wings, a colonnaded portico, and covering the whole house in white stucco.
+In 1797 Cornelius Kortright bought Hylands House and employed the well-known landscape architect Humphry Repton, who advised the addition of east and west wings, a colonnaded portico, and covering the whole house in white stucco.
 Kortright purchased an additional 150 acres of land to accommodate the scheme and by 1814 the changes made to the estate were extensive.
-However, despite the grand plans, Kortright did not see the House through to completion as his ever-increasing family required them to relocate to a much larger residence, in nearby Fryerning.

-Cornelius Kortright was a member of The Merino Society of the UK in 1811.

-Pierre Cesar Labouchere 1814–1839

-Pierre Cesar Labouchere, a Dutch-born merchant banker, purchased the estate in 1814 and set about completing Repton's design for expansion and improvement of the house and parkland.
-This resulted in the symmetrical neo-classic facade that can be seen today.
-Labouchere created the formal Pleasure Gardens and under the guidance of architect Williams Atkinson, the Georgian Stable Block and Coachman's Cottage.
-He also collected neo-classical sculptures, including works by the Danish sculptor Bertel Thorvaldsen, replicas of which are on display in the house today.
+Pierre Cesar Labouchere, a Dutch-born merchant banker, bought the estate in 1814 and set about completing Repton's scheme for expansion and improvement of the house and parkland.
+This resulted in the symmetrical neo-classic facade that exists today.
+Labouchere created the formal Pleasure Gardens and under the guidance of architect Williams Atkinson, the Georgian stable block and coachman's cottage.
+He also collected neo-classical sculptures, including works by the Danish sculptor Bertel Thorvatldsen, replicas of which are on display in the house today.

-John Attwood 1839–1858

 After Labouchère's death, his son Henry Labouchere sold Hylands House and Estate to Mr John Attwood, former owner of an ironworks in Birmingham.
-Attwood was an ambitious entrepreneur who wanted a property to befit his new status and promote his quest for a peerage.
-As MP for Harwich, he decided that Hylands was insufficiently grand to reflect his position in society, and had the house considerably enlarged and fully redecorated.
-He purchased over 3500 acre of additional land surrounding Hylands and privatised the road from Writtle to Margaretting that ran through the estate.
+Attwood was an ambitious entrepreneur who wanted a property to befit his new status and promote his quest for a peerage. he decided that Hylands was insufficiently grand to reflect his position in society, and had the house considerably enlarged and fully redecorated.
+He bought over 3500 acre of additional land surrounding Hylands and privatised the road from Writtle to Margaretting that ran through the estate.